Enjoy0099/Evade-Of-Monsters/README.md

 ![Game Image](https://github.com/Enjoy0099/Evade-Of-Monsters/blob/9a062767bcf088703f39851caf0d6cb0ac22e44c/Raw%20Image/Menu.png)

 This is a Unity 2d infinite game.

 In this game, the player dodges the monster.
 And if the monster touches the player, the player is killed.

+And also, you game play this game with multiple characters.

 # Game Screenshot